 Moreover, as globalisation spreads and investment in English language learning increases, other questions continue to arise.
 Does the global spread of the English language threaten local languages, cultures and identities?
 Do these need to be safeguarded?

-What are the forces driving the spread of English?
+What are the forces behind the spread of English?
 Is the dominance of English online a threat?

-We hope to hear your views about these questions, so share your thoughts in the comments, and check back here tomorrow when we will post video of the discussion.
+We hope to hear your views about these questions, so share your thoughts in the comments.

 Follow our live coverage of the 47th Annual International IATEFL Conference and Exhibition.